 “I chose a very specific set of songs all about a specific time,” shares Daniel Blumberg of Minus, his first musical offering in five years.
-Birthed through a period of personal darkness and breakdowns – from debilitating relationship breakdowns to mental and physical breakdowns – the record was recorded over five days in rural Wales after discharging himself from hospital: his new work finds him exploring sonic space in search of a renewed voice.
+Birthed through a period of personal darkness and breakdowns – from debilitating relationship breakdowns to mental and physical breakdowns – the record was recorded over five days in rural Wales after discharging himself from hospital.

 J.L.
 Sirisuk: Did you work on anything today?
 I am always curious about an artist’s schedule – do you block out time each day to create or wait until inspiration strikes?